-How does Google AI Overviews treat local queries differently?
+How Google AI Overviews treats local queries differently

 Google AI Overviews do not apply the same proximity-based ranking logic as the traditional local 3-pack.
-According to Local Falcon's research (May 2025), once a business appears in an AI Overview, physical distance from the searcher has virtually no correlation with ranking position within that overview (correlation coefficient: 0.001).
-Unlike traditional local packs — where proximity is a dominant ranking factor — AIO rankings within local results are driven by content quality, authority signals, and relevance.
+Per Local Falcon’s research, once a business appears in an AI Overview, physical distance from the searcher has virtually no correlation with ranking position (correlation coefficient: 0.001).
+Unlike traditional local packs where proximity dominates, AIO rankings within local results are driven by content quality, authority signals, and relevance.

-This has a significant implication for smaller local businesses: a well-optimized independently-owned business can rank ahead of a national chain inside an AI Overview, because content quality outweighs domain authority in this context.
+This has a significant implication for smaller businesses: a well-optimized independent business can rank ahead of a national chain inside an AI Overview, because content quality outweighs domain authority in this context.

 Core requirements:

-• One canonical source of truth for NAP (Name, Address, Phone number) across your website footer, contact page, and all directory listings
+• One canonical source of truth for NAP (Name, Address, Phone) across your website footer, contact page, and all directory listings

 • Google Business Profile filled out completely: primary and secondary categories, services, service areas, hours (including holiday hours), photos organized by service type, and Q&A section populated with real customer questions

-• Consistent business description language across your website, GBP, Yelp, Facebook, and industry directories
+• Consistent business description language across your website, Google Business Profile, Yelp, Facebook, and industry directories

-According to MaximusLabs' local AEO analysis (November 2025), 58% of consumers use voice search for local queries, and 70% of local searches happen on mobile devices.
-A Google Business Profile that is outdated or incomplete — missing hours, no photos, no Q&A — signals to AI systems that the entity is not reliably maintained.
+Per MaximusLabs’ local AEO analysis (November 2025), 58% of consumers use voice search for local queries, and 70% of local searches happen on mobile devices.
+A Google Business Profile that is outdated or incomplete (missing hours, no photos, no Q&A) signals to AI systems that the entity is not reliably maintained.

-Local businesses win AI citations by answering the specific questions their customers actually ask — not by producing SEO content that targets broad local keywords.
+Local businesses win AI citations by answering the specific questions customers actually ask, not by producing SEO content targeting broad local keywords.

-Gather 20–50 real questions from customer calls, inquiry forms, and Google's "People Also Ask" results for your service category.
+Gather 20 to 50 real questions from customer calls, inquiry forms, and Google’s “People Also Ask” results for your service category.
 Organize them by service type and convert them into H2 headings on dedicated service pages.

 Examples by business type: